-- Job growth in Montgomery declined by 0.3% last year, according to Forbes.
+- Job growth in Montgomery increased by 5.27% last year, according to Data USA.

-- Unemployment rate in Montgomery is 7.3% and has steadily declined over the past year, based on research from the U.S. Bureau of Labor Statistics.
+- Unemployment rate in Montgomery is 2.4% and has been declining over the past year, based on research from the U.S. Bureau of Labor Statistics.

-- Median family income in Montgomery is $51,074, about the same as the amount in Alabama.
+- Median household income in Montgomery is $49,608, a little less than the amount in Alabama.

 - Cost of living in Montgomery is 8% below the national average and ranks lowest among the other Southeastern state capital cities, according to Forbes.

 - Key industries in the greater Montgomery area include military and defense, advanced manufacturing, cyber & tech, medical, and automotive.